-Do You Need A Daily Protein Shake?
+Do I Need A Daily Protein Shake?

-Protein shakes are one of the most commonly used supplements in the nutrition world and chances are, you’ve probably had one.
+Have you ever wondered "Do I need a daily protein shake?"
+Protein shakes are one of the most commonly used supplements in the nutrition world and chances are, you've probably had one.
 But do you need one every day?

-So how much protein do you need?
 Factors that go into calculating protein needs include your body weight, activity level, and other health conditions like injuries and kidney function.
-It’s most helpful to have a dietitian help you find the right protein target for you but if you’re looking for a general idea, here’s what I would recommend: If you’re in good health and not a competitive athlete or trying to increase muscle mass, you likely need around half your body weight in grams of protein though that number may not be quite high enough for some.
+It's most helpful to have a dietitian help you find the right protein target for you but if you're looking for a general idea, here's what I would recommend:

 If you struggle to eat enough protein throughout the day, try a shake.
 You can find protein powders and ready to drink supplements and one isn't superior over the other.
 You may like powders if you're adding it to foods and if you prefer quick, easy and ready to go, the pre-mixed ones are helpful.
 Most protein shakes use whey and casein but you can find plant based protein powders like soy and pea.